 Because adjustments are so gentle, they are long-lasting and give the body time to heal.
 As structures of the neck heal and your adjustments hold longer, you can leave more time between appointments, which also makes upper cervical chiropractic a wallet saver.
 That’s good news for migraine patients since statistics show that families with a migraineur spend about 70% more on healthcare than migraine-free families.

 If you are suffering from migraines on a chronic basis, they can be debilitating.
-Many are frustrated that options for care are lacking.
+Many are sad that options for care are lacking.
 However, if you are suffering from an upper cervical misalignment – especially if you have any history of head or neck trauma – natural relief may be within your grasp.
 Contact an upper cervical practice in your area to schedule a consultation today.
 You may find that this safe and effective form of care is just what you need to get migraines and other chronic health ailments under control.